-More and more people are looking to be their own boss to find a sense of fulfillment, have some fun, and earn money doing what they love.
-But before you dive in to starting your own jewelry business, take a good look at these five things that are the most-often asked questions about starting your own business!
+More and more people are looking to be their own boss to find a sense of fulfillment, have some fun and earn money doing what they love.
+But before you dive into starting your own jewelry business, take a good look at these 5 most-often asked questions about starting your own jewelry business:

 If you do all this and you still get sticker shock when you see what you should be charging for your beaded jewelry, take a good look at your market.
 Where are you selling these pieces?
 Who is buying them?
 If you take a table full of $400 neckpieces to a flea market, you probably won’t get many sales.
 But if you take that same inventory to a high-end craft show at an art gallery, chances are you’ll be pretty happy with your sales.

 That said, please don’t change your prices depending on the venue where you are selling jewelry.
 Keep your prices consistent.
 If you must, change your venues or take a better look at who’s buying your beaded jewelry.
 Understanding who your customer is can make all the difference between making the sale and ending up with a box full of beaded jewelry that’s collecting dust in a cabinet somewhere.

 We are truly living in the digital age—it seems like everybody is online, has a blog, or has a Facebook or Twitter account.
 These tools are mostly free to use, so take advantage of them!
 Learn how to set up a Facebook page and Twitter account for your business, and if you’re the kind of person who likes to tell stories about your beadwork, consider setting up a blog.